The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 P. Checking homework

-Before moving on to the study of a new topic, I would like to find out what you know about the forest zone:
+Before you start studying new topic, I would like to find out what you know about the forest zone:

 Animal world;